-Although goose was originally the only source of foie gras, today duck is also very popular.
-Duck foie gras is produced from the liver of the Mulard ducks, a cross between Pekin duck females and Muscovy duck males.
-This species is very resilient against disease and are easier to rear.
+Although goose was the original source of foie gras, today duck is a popular alternative.
+Duck foie gras is produced from the liver of the Mulard, a cross between Pekin and Muscovy ducks.
+This species is very resilient against disease and is easier to rear.
 Thanks to these characteristics, duck has become the more popular choice for foie gras farming.
 Offering slightly different flavors and textures: duck also brings a more robust profile and a lower price point.